Skip to main content

 MEDIUM PREVALENCE

-Sesame seeds are often used in bread and pastries.
+Sesame seeds turn up in plenty of breads and pastries.

 COMMONLY FOUND IN: